ogradyc01/GoldenCheetah/Side-Bar_Trends-view.md

 ## Summary

 This pane is a simple display pane, providing a summary view of the data selected.
 The data shown considers both filters and date ranges.
 The sections 'Totals', 'Averages' and 'Maximums' are fixed.
 The section 'Metrics' defined through the preferences.
-See also ['Preferences->Metrics->Summary'] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Metrics)
+See also `Menu Bar -> Tools -> Options...` [Metrics->Summary] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Metrics)